Phebe Lankester

 Phebe often partnered with illustrator James Sowerby and other members of the Sowerby family for illustrations in her books.

-She worked with James on her sweet, little book Wild Flowers Worth Notice; with 108 colored figures from drawings by James E. Sowerby.
+She worked with James on her sweet little book Wild Flowers Worth Notice, with 108 colored figures from drawings by James E. Sowerby.

-Reviewers were happy with Mrs. Lankester’s selections calling them "the special delight of flower-gatherers, as for example, the sun-dew, the mistletoe, the bog pimpernel, the grass of Parnassus, flax, white water-lily, fly orchis, milk-wort, and germander speedwell, etc.
+An advertisement for the book in 1861 noted that Mrs. Lankester herself says in her charming preface, "What flowers are not worth notice?"
+Reviewers were happy with Mrs. Lankester's selections, calling them "the particular delight of flower-gatherers, as, for example, the sun-dew, the mistletoe, the bog pimpernel, the grass of Parnassus, flax, white water-lily, fly orchis, milk-wort, and germander speedwell, etc.

-Lankester's pays sweet tributes to her favorite plants, incorporating brevities: folklore, quotes, poems, and general Information.
+Lankester pays sweet tributes to her favorite plants, incorporating brevities: folklore, quotes, poems, and general Information.

 For example, in her preface, Lankester quotes Longfellow: